Transcendental Philosophical Justification of the Unity of Physical and Mental Basic Concepts

 The central quadrivalent field of self-consciousness is flanked on the mind-matter axis by two other trivalent fields, each shifted toward either the mental or material pole.
 This represents a shift on the spatial axis that could result in different spatial manifestations of consciousness, in a similar way that shifting on the temporal axis results in more future or past forms of consciousness.

 Shifting the overlap of conscious and unconscious aspects of the psyche toward matter in the matter-psyche field might produce more organic disordered spatial structures of consciousness, such as those found in the autonomic nervous system of the abdominal brain of man.
 However, if the center of consciousness is shifted toward the spiritual as in the mind-psyche field, more hierarchically structured forms such as those of the central nervous system could emerge.
 In the terms of the Swiss psychotherapist Remo Roth, the matter-psyche field would be associated with the Eros consciousness carried by the vegetative abdominal brain, which spreads out in the body like a network, while the spirit-psyche field corresponds to the Logos consciousness of the hierarchically structured central nervous system.
 Thinking and intuition thus lead into Logos consciousness and out of the body, while sensing and feeling lead introvertedly connected into the body.
-Only in their complementary combination these two varieties of the human psyche lead to a complete consciousness.
+Only in their complementary combination do these two varieties of the human psyche lead to a complete consciousness.

 About the author: Marcus Schmieke

-Born in 1966 in Oldenburg, studied physics and philosophy in Hannover and Heidelberg.
+He was born 1966 in Oldenburg, studied physics and philosophy in Hannover and Heidelberg.
 He lived twelve years as a monk in a Vedic tradition.
 On this basis he wrote more than 20 books and developed the TimeWaver System for Information Field Medicine.
 1994 co-founder of Tattva Viveka.